Smooth

 Feature Description

-The Feature Editing group on the Features tab provides functionality for processing boundary lines of line or region geometries.
-The curve smoothing feature primarily smooths boundary lines of lines or regions, converting polylines into continuous smooth line objects.
+The Feature Editing group on the Features tab provides functions to process the boundary lines of line or polygon geometries.
+The curve smoothing feature primarily smooths the boundary lines of lines or regions, converting polylines into continuous smooth line objects.

-Controls in the Feature Editing group become available only when editable geometries (lines and regions) are selected in the map.
+Controls in the Feature Editing group become available only when there are selected editable geometries (lines or regions) in the map layers.

-• Smoothness indicates the degree to which the original line object becomes smoother.
+- Smoothness indicates the degree to which the original line object becomes smoother.
 This parameter value is proportional to the number of nodes in the modified line object.
-The value type is integer, with valid range 2-10.
+It accepts integer values ranging from 2 to 10.

-• For principles and result descriptions of curve smoothing, see: Smooth Method Description.
+- For principles and result explanations of curve smoothing, see: Smoothing Method Description.

 Feature Entry

-• Features Tab -> Feature Editing Group Dropdown -> Smooth.
+- Features Tab -> Dropdown in Feature Editing Group -> Smooth.

 Steps

-1. Set the layer containing geometries (lines or regions) to be smoothed as editable in the map.
+- Set the layer containing the geometries (lines or regions) to be smoothed in the map to editable status.

-2. Select geometries (lines or regions) to be smoothed.
+- Select target geometries (lines or regions).
 Multiple geometries can be selected by holding Shift or Ctrl keys.

-3. In the Gallery control of Feature Editing group under Features tab, click Smooth button to open Curve Smoothness Settings dialog.
+- Click the Smooth button in the Gallery control of the Feature Editing group under Features tab to open the Curve Smoothness Settings dialog.

-4. Enter smoothness value in the text box on the right of Smoothness.
+- Enter a smoothness value in the text box on the right of Smoothness.
 Default value is 4.

-5. To smooth geometries in other layers, repeat steps 1 to 4.
+- To smooth geometries in other layers, repeat steps 1 through 4.

-When multi-layer editing is enabled, users can simultaneously select multiple lines and regions from multiple editable layers for curve smoothing operations.
+When multi-layer editing is enabled, users can simultaneously select multiple lines and regions from multiple editable layers to perform curve smoothing operations.